 Redding, California, is a utopia for motorcyclists.
 Situated off of Interstate 5 in Shasta County, Redding enjoys an enviably mild Northern California climate that allows for comfortable riding throughout the majority of the year, along with countless routes that incorporate beautiful views and interesting terrain.

 Although all Redding has to offer the motorcycle enthusiast, the city is not immune to traffic collisions on its roadways.
 Negligent motorists cause accidents every day throughout the region, and when the crash involves a motorcyclist, the rider can be severely injured.

 Since 1982, the Redding motorcycle accident lawyers at AutoAccident.com have assisted injured Northern Californians by protecting their legal rights and maximizing their financial recoveries.
 Call our accident attorneys at (530) 392-9400 to schedule a no-obligation consultation if you or someone you love has suffered injuries caused by a careless or reckless motorist.Redding's Annual Big Bike Weekend

 Since 2000, Hilltop Drive in Redding has been the setting for the Big Bike Weekend.
 The purpose of this October event is the promotion of safe and fun entertainment for riders of all types of motorcycles, along with their families and friends.

 The Big Bike Weekend also seeks to educate the public on motorcycle safety and highlight rides that showcase Redding's natural beauty.
 The community event includes vendors, food, exhibitions, and music.

 Watch the YouTube video.
 Below is a clip of the memorial ride from Redding's Big Bike Week in 2017.What are the Top Causes of Motorcycle Crashes?

 As much as we hate to think about motorcycle collisions, it is beneficial to be aware of some of the most common causes of bike accidents.
 Knowledge can lead to prevention in some instances.
 In most cases, the collision occurs because the motorcyclist and/or the other vehicle driver acted negligently or carelessly.
 Paying closer attention and using more care on the roads can help prevent tragic incidents.

-Here are some common scenarios in motorcycle crash cases:
+Here are some common situations in motorcycle crash cases:

 - Distracted driving.
 The motorist may have been texting, eating, sightseeing, or otherwise not giving their full attention to the road.